 A top-of-the-line fire alarm (like the ones used in commercial and industrial settings) can be very expensive.
 If you leave out the bells and whistles that come with commercial units, however, a fire alarm system can be quite affordable.
 The things that drive the price up for more complex systems are frequently things that most homes can safely do without, like sprinkler systems and exit signs.
 It is often the case that the most expensive part of a fire alarm is the monthly payment for the monitoring service, which is generally pretty reasonable.

-Need to find a pro for your fire alarm?Find Pros
+Ready to start your fire alarm?Find Pros

 Fire Alarm Installation